 3. Truck Wreck Accidents Always Involve Multiple Parties Trying to Avoid Liability.

 - If it sounds technical, it's because it is.
 Most truck drivers are working for someone else when they are involved in a crash.
 As a result, the driver's employer may share some liability for causing the crash.
-The trucking company might be partially or fully responsible for a maintenance issue, a lack of driver qualifications, or for over working the driver to the point that it was unsafe for them to be operating the truck.
+The trucking company might be partially or fully responsible for a maintenance issue, a lack of driver qualifications, or for overworking the driver to the point that it was unsafe for them to operate the truck.